[UPDATED] Survey snippet 10: An older workforce

 By Ellen Cools

-Unlike in 2018, when the age ranges varied between provinces, now only one region reports an average age under 50 – Alberta.
-The average age of contractors in that province is 46.
-The province has the largest percentage of contractors who are under 35 (36 per cent).
-An equal percentage of Alberta contractors are between 46 and 55 years old.
+The average age of owners, partners, managers and supervisors across the country is 50, and in this category, only one region reports an average age under 50 – Alberta, at 46 years old.
+The province has the largest percentage of owners, partners, managers and supervisors who are under 35 (36 per cent).
+An equal percentage are between 46 and 55 years old.

-Although the average age of contractors in Quebec has jumped from 40 in 2018 to 50 in 2020, the province still has the highest percentage of contractors between the ages of 36 and 55 (69 per cent).
-Nineteen per cent of contractors are still under 35.
-When asked how long they expect to be in the industry, a healthy 36 per cent of Alberta contractors and 29 per cent of Quebec contractors say it will be 13 or more years.
+Although the average age in this category in Quebec is 50 years old, the province still has the highest percentage in this category between the ages of 36 and 55 (69 per cent).
+Nineteen per cent are still under 35.
+When asked how long they expect to be in the industry, a healthy 36 per cent of Alberta contractors and 29 per cent of Quebec owners, partners, managers and supervisors say it will be 13 or more years.
 (Look for our report on succession plans next week).

 In contrast, the B.C.
-Coast has the oldest workforce on average, at 53 years old.
-The rest of the regions report an average age of 50 years old, except Atlantic Canada, which is slightly higher at 50.5 years old.
+Coast has the oldest owners, partners, managers and supervisors on average, at 53 years old.
+The rest of the regions report an average age of 50 years old in this category, except Atlantic Canada, which is slightly higher at 50.5 years old.

-B.C. has the highest percentage of contractors who are over 65 (21 per cent in the B.C.
+B.C. has the highest percentage of owners, partners, managers and supervisors who are over 65 (21 per cent in the B.C.
 Interior and 24 per cent in the B.C.
 Coast).
-The majority of contractors in both regions are between 46 and 55 years old (45 per cent in the B.C.
+The majority in both regions are between 46 and 55 years old (45 per cent in the B.C.
 Interior and 29 per cent in the B.C.
 Coast).
-Just 10 per cent and 12 per cent of contractors in the B.C.
+Just 10 per cent and 12 per cent of this category in the B.C.
 Interior and B.C.
 Coast are under 35.

 Not surprisingly, when asked how long contractors plan to stay in the industry, the average answer was just 10 years in the B.C.
 Coast, and 11 years in the B.C.
 Interior.
 In contrast, contractors in Quebec plan to stay in the industry for an average of 14 years and contractors in Alberta expect to be in the industry for 13 more years.